|Ordered||25 Sep 1939|

 General notes on this boat

 6 Jul 1942.
-This boat was the first U-boat sunk by a Wellington aircraft and also the first victim of the Leigh Light A/S device.
+This boat was the first U-boat sunk by a Wellington bomber and also the first victim of the Leigh Light A/S searchlight.

 Men lost from U-boats